 You May Qualify for Legal Assistance

-Double your odds of getting SSD benefits on your first try: Have a Social Security attorney file your paperwork.
-People who qualify for legal assistance through this website typically get $10,000 with their first payment, plus monthly benefits.
+Triple your odds of getting SSD benefits: Have a Social Security attorney file your paperwork.
+People who qualify for legal assistance through this website typically get $12,000 with their first payment, plus monthly benefits.
 Think you’re better off applying on your own without a lawyer?
 The SSA usually denies 2 in 5 eligible claimants the first time they apply!
 If that happens to you, you’ll wait 18-24 months and file multiple appeals to get your first payment.

 Why not sign up for a phone call from a local attorney to get free claim advice instead?
 You can get confidential legal assistance that doesn’t obligate you to do anything else.
 All disability lawyers we can connect you with work on contingency.
 That means if the SSA won’t award you benefits, then you pay $0 for legal assistance.
 And if you do win, then you’ll only pay a small, one-time fee.